1bench — Modern Elasticsearch GUI Client

 REST Console Built for Elasticsearch

-Write queries the way you think — with a Kibana-style REST console.
-Method selector, path input, JSON body editor with templates for common queries like match, bool, aggregations, and more.
+Write queries the way you think — a Kibana-style REST console with method selector, path input, JSON body editor, and templates for match, bool, aggregations.

 2